minical/minical/README.md

 * [License](#license)

 ## What is miniCal?
-miniCal is an open-source CRM with Booking management baked-in.
+miniCal is an open-source CRM with Booking Management baked-in.
 It's primarily designed for startups launching B2B SaaS business, but individual businesses can use it also.
 Pretty much all businesses that's deal with CRM + appointment-scheduling can use miniCal.
 Some examples are: Hotels, hair salons, car rentals, and yoga studios.

 <img src="https://snipboard.io/KZDfkU.jpg" alt="">